 - “New Green” light up is planned for 2022 again.
 This will be only the second year ever that they light up the new green leaves on the cherry blossom trees after all blooms have turned green.

 The cherry blossoms in Nagatoro are over a large geographic area.
 However, they came up with a fun way to get around the cherry blossom locations.
 You can hire a “mobitoro” for 1500 yen for one hour during the cherry blossom season:

 Nagatoro Cherry Blossoms Access

 Nagatoro is accessible on the Seibu Ikebukuro Line or by using the Chichibu Railway.
-There are a couple of stations where you can alight, but probably the most central is Nagatoro station.
+There are a couple of stations where you can alight.
+But probably the most central is Nagatoro station.
 Nagatoro Station is on the Chichibu Tetsudo and Steam Locomotive Paleo Express lines.
-It is about 2 hours from central Tokyo.
+Moreover, it is only about 2 hours from central Tokyo.
+However, if you are taking the steam locomotive it does take considerably longer.
 The main connecting stations to get the Chichibu Tetsudo line are Hanyu station on the Tobu Isesaki Line, Kumagaya Station on the Joetsu Shinkansen / JR Takasaki lines, Yorii station on the Tobu Tojo / JR Hachiko lines and Ohanabatake station on the Seibu Chichibu line.